 Across the United States, in fact, land management can have a really big effect on the climate.
 A new study examines the country’s potential to implement natural solutions—such as growing taller trees, improving soil health, protecting grasslands and restoring coastal wetlands—to increase carbon storage and reduce greenhouse gas pollution.
 Essentially, turbo-charging nature to address global warming, while also providing natural benefits for people, water and wildlife.

-“Natural climate solutions for the United States,” a new study authored by The Nature Conservancy and 21 institutional partners and published in the journal Science Advances, investigates the potential of 21 different natural functions, from restoring forests and grasslands to a range of agricultural practices.
+“Natural climate solutions for the United States,” a new study authored by The Nature Conservancy (TNC) and 21 institutional partners and published in the journal Science Advances, investigates the potential of 21 different natural functions, from restoring forests and grasslands to a range of agricultural practices.

 This study also considers how carbon payments at various price levels could incentivize action where low-cost opportunities exist.
 It is the first comprehensive assessment of land-based climate solutions in the U.S., following on an earlier TNC-led study showing that, worldwide, natural solutions could mitigate more than a third of the emissions needed to hit global targets by 2030.